Bob Ely

 Robert Moulton Ely (born 1958) is an American entrepreneur and former investment banker.
-He challenged President Barack Obama in several primaries for the Democratic Party's 2012 presidential nomination, and Donald Trump for the Republican Party's 2020 presidential nomination.
+He challenged President Barack Obama in several primaries for the Democratic Party's 2012 presidential nomination, Donald Trump for the Republican Party's 2020 presidential nomination, and Joe Biden for the Democratic Party's 2024 presidential nomination.

 Early life

 Ely was born in Connecticut in 1958 to Harriet and John Ingraham Ely.
 His mother, the daughter of the New Haven Register and Journal Courier owner John Day Jackson, was also a newspaper owner.
 Ely's father was a lawyer and partner at the firm Wiggin & Dana.

 Ely attended the Massachusetts Institute of Technology to study engineering, but transferred to Yale University, where he received a Bachelor of Arts in History in 1980.
 He recounted that while at Yale, "my academic achievements and alcohol consumption would have embarrassed [George] W. [Bush]."

 Career

 After graduating from Yale, Ely moved to Chicago, Illinois.
 He was initially unemployed, but found work with Nuveen Investments.
 For an 18-year period as an investment banker, he also worked at Merrill Lynch and served as managing director at Dillon, Read & Co., which was later taken over by UBS.

 In 2000, Ely left the banking industry and became an entrepreneur and private investor.
 That year, he worked as a consultant and acting president for SeafoodAlliance, LLC until 2001, when he founded the M&M Investors Firm with Michael C. Morton, and became interim CEO for PayDQ Services.
 In 2010, Ely purchased the weekly community newspaper, The Canton Press-News Journal of Canton, Missouri with partner Phil Calian.
 Ely remarked that he had wanted to buy such a publication for the previous three years due to the belief that "small newspapers – especially those who know how to embrace their community and provide relevant news and local information – have great futures."